This post may contain affiliate links. See my Full Disclosure for further details.

 Bake in the preheated oven until lightly browned, about 30 minutes.
 Stir oats on pan about 1/2 way through to evenly bake.

-Set granola aside to cool completely before breaking into chunks.
+Set granola aside to cool completely.
 Store in an air-tight container.

 Recipe altered from All Recipes